MaishaRahman98/demo2311/README.md

 - Please refer to the Tablatures Folder with examples of acceptable text tablatures.
 - A complete User Manual is available for download.
 It is available on the peerScholar website or by this link: https://docs.google.com/document/d/11qnYmFJCw-nILIEpQRodOPCwSoYVgEUgQ-sIqxTE7V4/edit?usp=sharing
+- You can also access the User Manual, and other documents, in the Documentation folder.
 - Video: https://drive.google.com/file/d/1od-uFQz56az2wgBGw4dp7sMfGSxWE1tr/view?usp=sharing